Sourdough Tortilla Recipe – Simple & Delicious

 I have been in love with tortillas since the first time I tried them.
 Especially tortilla chips.
-These can easily become tortilla chips by flavoring and dehydrating them.
-Sourdough tortillas are extra special.
-They have so much flavor and are good on their own.
-I usually make extra just so I can have some leftovers for breakfast!
+These can easily become tortilla chips by flavoring then baking or dehydrating them.
+Pair your sourdough tortilla chips with this delicious, authentic Mexican cheese dip!

-Sourdough Tortilla Recipe (Makes 16 tortillas)
+Easy Sourdough Tortilla Recipe

-2 tsp salt
+- 2 tsp salt (added after fermentation)

-1. In a big mixing bowl, combine 2 cups all-purpose flour and 1/2 cup olive oil.
+- In a big mixing bowl, combine 2 cups all-purpose flour and 1/2 cup olive oil.
 Other fats will work.
 Using a pastry blender or a big fork, “cut” them together until they are mixed and crumbly.

-2. Add the sourdough starter and mix together as best you can.
+- Add the sourdough starter and mix together as best you can.
 Add about 1/2 the water and add the rest slowly.
 Once dough is coming together, mix with your hands until you form a nice clean ball.
 It should not be very sticky but should not be dry, either.
 If you added too much water, add a bit more flour a tbsp at a time.

-3. When you’re ready to make the tortillas, sprinkle 2 tsp salt on the ball, which has risen quite a bit by now.
+- When you’re ready to make the tortillas, sprinkle 2 tsp salt on the ball, which has risen quite a bit by now.
 Knead it in well.

-6. Roll each piece into a neat little ball and flatten/roll out to desired thickness using a rolling pin.
+- Roll each piece into a neat little ball and flatten/roll out to desired thickness using a rolling pin.

-7. Put tortilla in pre-heated skillet and cook until bubbles form, flip and let second side brown as well.
+- Put tortilla in pre-heated skillet and cook until bubbles form, flip and let second side brown as well.
 This process does not take long, watch closely and adjust heat if necessary!

-8. Remove tortilla to a plate and cover with a kitchen towel until ready to use.Continue steps 6, 7 and 8 until you’re done cooking them all.
+- Remove tortilla to a plate and cover with a kitchen towel until ready to use.Continue steps 7, 8 and 9 until you’re done cooking them all.